Raptors’ Ujiri won’t be charged for shoving deputy

-SAN FRANCISCO (AP) — California prosecutors announced Tuesday that they won’t charge Toronto Raptors President Masai Ujiri for shoving a sheriff’s deputy after the NBA championship-winning game in Oakland last June.

-The Alameda County district attorney’s office made the announcement when the Raptors were in Toronto receiving their championship rings for defeating the Golden State Warriors.
+The Alameda County district attorney’s office announced the decision Tuesday afternoon, when the Raptors were in Toronto receiving their championship rings for defeating the Golden State Warriors.

 The DA’s office said it met with Ujiri and his attorneys on Monday and decided the matter was better handled ”outside of the courtroom.”